 Ordinarily, you must withhold on compensation (wages) for dependent personal services using graduated rates.
 The nonresident alien must complete Form W-4 as discussed earlier, under Special instructions for Form W-4, and you must report wages and income tax withheld on Form W-2.
 However, the nonresident alien may be exempt from tax or withholding of tax if any of the following four exceptions applies.

-Compensation paid for labor or personal services performed in the United States is deemed not to be income from sources within the United States and is exempt from U.S. income tax if:
+Compensation paid for labor or personal services performed in the USA is deemed not to be income from sources within the USA and is exempt from USA income tax if:

-- The labor or services are performed by a nonresident alien temporarily present in the United States for a period or periods not exceeding a total of 90 days during the tax year,
+- The labor or services are performed by a nonresident alien temporarily present in the USA for a period or periods not exceeding a total of 90 days during the tax year,

 - The total compensation does not exceed $3,000, and